top of page

 San Francisco Sandwich Adventure: Italian Classics with Alcatraz Views

 San Francisco is a city that thrives on reinvention.
 It’s a shapeshifter, neighborhoods donning identities as easily as the fog rolls over the hills.
-But just below the crest of one of those iconic hills, off Polk Street, I stumbled into a place that felt timeless—an old-world deli dressed in new-age charm.
+But just below the crest of one of those iconic hills, off Polk Street, I stumbled into a place that felt timeless.
+An old-world deli dressed in new-age charm.
 Limoncello deli.
 A corner of Midtown Manhattan transplanted into the heart of the Bay.

 Buy the sandwich, take the walk